 2) Choose the Budget Type

-In the Simple Budget Editor, you have three budget type options: Time and Materials, Fixed Price, and Non-billable.
+In the Simple Budget Editor, you'll have three budget types to choose from: Time and Materials, Fixed Price, and Non-billable.

 Each type serves different purposes, catering to various project and invoicing needs.
 Check out the hyperlinked articles for more insight into each budget type.